BackToAction/ARCore/README.md

 A must-have plugin core for an mmoRPG server!

 # Test Server
-- Test this plugin on my Vietnam Server (Sorry, all players are Vietnam, but you can speak English if some understand you!)
-- sur.redvn.xyz Port 19132 (Survival - Faction - Pets)
+- You could test on play.redvn.xyz Port 19132
 - Right now we need help from developers!

 # Description